TRICARE Costs 2025 – Premiums, Copays and What You’ll Act…

 • Mental health outpatient: $0

-TRICARE Select offers more flexibility in choosing providers without referrals but has higher out-of-pocket costs.
+TRICARE Select gives you more freedom to choose providers without referrals, but you’ll pay more out of pocket.
 Active duty family members have no enrollment fees but do have cost-shares.

 2025 TRICARE Select enrollment fees (retirees and families):